The clocks just went back and we all know what that means – less daylight as winter nears.

-The first official day of winter is only a few weeks away.
-While winter can mean snow, hot cocoa, and cozy evenings wrapped up in a blanket for some, it can also bring Seasonal Affective Disorder (SAD) for others.
+Winter can mean snow, hot cocoa, and cozy evenings wrapped up in a blanket for some, but it can also bring Seasonal Affective Disorder (SAD) for others.
 SAD is a type of depression triggered by the seasons changing.

-Sunlight triggers a release of serotonin – the brain chemical that makes us feel happy.
-So, when days get shorter in the fall and winter, resulting in less sunlight, some people experience a significant dip in serotonin levels.
+Sunlight triggers a release of serotonin – a brain chemical that makes us feel happy.
+So, when days get shorter, resulting in less sunlight, some people experience a noticeable dip in serotonin levels.

-• Feeling depressed most of the day, nearly every day • Losing interest in activities you once enjoyed • Having low energy • Having problems with sleeping • Experiencing changes in your appetite or weight; craving carbohydrates • Feeling sluggish or agitated • Having difficulty concentrating • Feeling hopeless, worthless or guilty • Having frequent thoughts of death or suicide
+• Feeling depressed most of the day, nearly every day • Losing interest in activities you once enjoyed • Low energy • Problems sleeping • Changes in appetite or weight; craving carbohydrates • Feeling sluggish or agitated • Difficulty concentrating • Feeling hopeless, worthless or guilty • Frequent thoughts of death or suicide

 While SAD can affect anyone, it’s more prevalent among women ages 15 to 55.
 People who have a close relative with the condition are also more likely to be affected.

 A common treatment for SAD is light therapy.
 Since the culprit is believed to be a lack of light, adding it back in (even artificially) has helped some SAD sufferers feel better.
 Treatments can involve using a light that simulates the sunrise, which can help reset your circadian rhythm.
 Other options include the use of a blue or white light to trigger serotonin releases in the brain.

 In addition to light therapy, there are other ways to help cope with depression during the winter and holiday months.